millilux/pinbook/Chrome/README.md

 P.in
 ====

-Add web pages to your Pinboard with a single click.
-Behaves similarly to regular bookmarking in Chrome.
+Minimalist Chrome extension to add web pages to Pinboard.
+It behaves similarly to Chrome's built-in bookmarking, allowing pages to be saved in a single click.

 Keyboard shortcut:
-Command/Ctrl + I
+`Command/Ctrl + I`